gigawhitlocks/emacs-configs/README.md

 # Compiling Emacs from Source

-Some notes on the dependencies that I found were needed to build Emacs 28.1 on fresh Ubuntu with the configuration flags that I likhttps://nypost.com/2022/08/05/amazing-space-telescope-image-was-actually-a-slice-of-chorizo/e
+Some notes on the dependencies that I found were needed to build Emacs 28.1 on fresh Ubuntu with the configuration flags that I like

 ```shell
 ./autogen.sh